joeplattenburg/music/README.md

 ## Demo

 There is a `demo.py` script that will generate guitar chord positions.
-E.g.:
+See `--help` for more info on the args.

+### `notes` Mode

+In `notes` mode, you must specify the notes (including octave) that you want as a comma-separated string:

 ```commandline
 $ python demo.py --notes C3,G3,E4,Bb4 --top_n 3